rschristopher/ischristtrue.com/src/ancient-views/angels-demons.md

 ### Satan

-The *adversary* or literally the *accuser*, by tradition a seraphim (and/or cherubim), an angel created completely good and as guardian of the earth, protector of the terrestrial order.
+The *adversary*, *slanderer*, or literally the *accuser* -- by tradition a seraphim (and/or cherubim), an angel created completely good and as guardian of the world, protector of the terrestrial order.
 By his pride he turned against his own nature, turned against God.
-This is the snake in the garden, and the chief over all of the demons (fallen angels or otherwise).
+This is the snake in the garden, and the chief of all demons (fallen angels or otherwise).

 !!! quote "Job 1:6"
     Now there was a day when the sons of God came to present themselves before the LORD, and Satan came also among them.

-In Job, Satan does not necessarily refer to the same serpent in the garden, but to the role of accuser.
-And we see prophetic passages comparing earthly kings to Lucifer (such as in Isaiah, in the song of contempt over the king of Babylon).
+In Job, Satan does not necessarily refer to the same serpent in the garden, but to the role of *accuser*.

+And elsewhere in scripture we see prophetic passages comparing worldly kings to Lucifer (such as in Isaiah, in the song of contempt over the king of Babylon).

 !!! quote "Isaiah 14:12-15"
     How art thou fallen from heaven, O Lucifer, son of the morning! how art thou cut down to the ground, which didst weaken the nations!